 Hale Center is a very small city located in the state of Texas.
 With a population of 2,016 people and just one neighborhood, Hale Center is the 636th largest community in Texas.

-When you are in Hale Center, you'll notice that it is more blue-collar than most other communities in America.
-35.05% of Hale Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hale Center is generally considered to be a blue-collar town.
+35.05% of the Hale Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hale Center is a city of transportation and shipping workers, service providers, and managers.
 There are especially a lot of people living in Hale Center who work in management occupations (15.95%), maintenance occupations (7.79%), and food service (7.54%).

-The citizens of Hale Center have a very low rate of college education: just 7.57% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hale Center has a very low overall level of education: only 7.57% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Hale Center in 2022 was $26,429, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $105,716 for a family of four.
 However, Hale Center contains both very wealthy and poor people as well.